 Monitor data, not just infrastructure.
 CPU and memory metrics tell you whether your pipeline is running.
 Data quality metrics tell you whether it's running correctly.
 Track row counts, null rates, value distributions, freshness, and schema consistency.

 Plan for failure.
-Dead letter queues for records that fail processing, circuit breakers for upstream dependencies, exponential backoff on retries, and clear alerting when human intervention is needed.
+Dead letter queues for records that fail processing, circuit breakers for upstream dependencies, exponential backoff on retries, clear alerting when human intervention is needed.
 The question is not whether your pipeline will fail, but how quickly and cleanly it recovers.

-Organizations like Uber, Shopify, Netflix, Airbnb, and LinkedIn run data pipelines at massive scale -- processing trillions of events daily.
+Organizations like Uber, Shopify, Netflix, Airbnb, and LinkedIn run data pipelines at massive scale -- trillions of events daily.
 But the same architectural principles apply whether you're handling a hundred records or a hundred billion: extract reliably, transform correctly, load efficiently, and monitor everything.